explainers-by-googlers/third-party-cookie-allowlist-header/README.md

 ### User Setting Override

-This header should never allow access to third-party cookies where it would otherwise have been denied, it should only deny access where it would otherwise have been granted.
+This header should never grant access to third-party cookies where it would otherwise have been denied, it should only deny access where it would otherwise have been granted.
 Browser and origin-specific settings related to third-party cookie blocking must be respected.

 ### Other Windows